Skip to main navigation Skip to main content

 Organizational Structure

-The Division of Enforcement is organized into two branches; the Civil Enforcement Branch (CEB) and the Compliance and Operations Branch (COB).
+The Division of Enforcement is organized into four branches; the Civil Enforcement Branch (CEB), the Compliance and Operations Branch (COB) and the Environmental Assistance Branch (EAB) and the Certifications and Licensing Branch (CLB).

 The CEB's primary duties include reviewing and pursuing violations referred by the other program divisions of the Department for Environmental Protection (DEP).
 The CEB pursues referred cases administratively utilizing an escalating system of enforcement procedures on regulated entities referred for environmental regulation.
 The process begins with informal administrative conferences held at the division's offices in Frankfort.
 If a case cannot be resolved using informal methods, then the case is escalated and referred to the cabinet's attorneys for formal action.
 Formal actions can include a formal hearing at the Office of Administrative Hearings or at Franklin Circuit Court.
 If violations are egregious, the division may refer the case for criminal prosecution.